12 GENERAL STUDIES AND DUAL ENROLMENT COURSES

 - Want an alternative to traditional secondary education.

 - Are looking for something hands-on, practical and relevant to an industry or profession.

 - Want a qualification that gives you skills and strengths employers are looking for.

 - Want to obtain NCEA credits for real-world career training.
 Studies Guide 2020 – 118-120 What can I study?
 You will attend CBHS Monday, Tuesday and Wednesday completing a set course of work and you will attend a local tertiary provider Thursday and Friday to study for your vocational qualification.
 Dual Enrolled students can partake in skills-based training in the following areas:

 - Agriculture, Equine, Horticulture and Animal Care – delivered by National Trade Academy

 (The list above is subject to change due to changes in government funding allocations)

-- CLICK HERE for 2019 Ara course information brochure
+- CLICK HERE for 2020 Ara course information

 - CLICK HERE for 2019 Avon City Ford course information brochure

 - CLICK HERE for 2019 National Trade Academy course information brochure